charlesknight1/charlesknight1.github.io/_posts/2025-06-01-cabtracker.md

 ---
 layout: post
-title: Congo Air Boundary Tracker
+title: Rainbelt Tracker
 permalink: /tracker
 categories: projects
 ---

-Live Congo Air Boundary tracker.
+This page documents the location of the tropical rainbelt over Africa and its seasonal migration relative to other large-scale climate features, including drylines and heat lows.
+Drylines such as the Congo Air Boundary and Intertropical Discontinuity latitudinally bound the rainbelt, while heat lows are argued to help "pull" the rainbelt north and south.

-Data is up to date as of <span id="pageTopDate">Loading…</span>.
+Data on this page is up to date as of <span id="pageTopDate">Loading…</span>.

-History:

 <!-- Chart.js and D3 (for CSV parsing) -->
 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>